 In the 12th century, the Matter of France, a body of medieval literature and legendary material associated with the history of France, the name Paladin first appears in the cycle Chanson de Geste (Old French for “Song of Heroic Deeds”).
-It details Charlemagne’s crusade and highlights the chivalry and heroism of the Paladin’s.
+The cycle details the 8th century Frankish Emperor Charlemagne’s crusade to dispel the Umayyad after their invasion of Gaul and restore Christianity in the region.

 The Paladin